-When you are out an about with your dog, make sure it is leashed and under control.
+The intermittent and piercing nature of a dog's bark can be very disruptive for close neighbours.
+Understanding why your dog is barking and what you can do to identify and remove triggers is essential.
+When you are out and about with your dog, make sure it is leashed and under control.
 Take your dog to dog friendly and leash free parks.
 Pick up your dog’s waste so nobody steps in it.

 Dogs may be permitted in outdoor dining areas (the business owner decides).
 They are not allowed inside food consumption or preparation areas, the National Park, wildlife protection areas, school or children’s playgrounds or within 10 metres of children's play equipment.
 Look out for and observe dog prohibition areas.
 Fines may apply if your dog is found somewhere it shouldn’t be.